Sunday, November 22, 2015

 Pretty nasty, if you ask me.
 But some other Chinese parenting habits are heartwarmingly affectionate.
 Or at least, they toe the line between heartwarmingly affectionate and disturbingly helicopterish:

 This one, though, I can understand.
-Think about it: the parents (or at least the grandparents) grew up during Chairman Mao's time--that is, the single worst famine in all of human history, coupled with not being able to eat what you did have (thanks, communism!)
+My generation's parents and their generation's grandparents grew up during Chairman Mao's time--during the single worst famine in all of human history, unable able to eat even what you did have (thanks, communism!)
 This is the first time in living memory where a kid in China can reasonably be expected to have enough to eat--and even then, that's only in the cities.
 Parents can't get that food into their kids fast enough.
+Shovel away, I say.

 Monday, November 2, 2015